Tony Gleeson (2011)

 Bob Price and Ian arranged for new light fittings, fans and additional power points to be installed within the clubroom.

 Finally I painted all unpainted surfaces within the clubroom.
 Handed all keys to Ian.
+Then went home to bed for a fortnight.

 Just as a matter of interest, while all this was going on, my son-in-law and I were building a new 2 storey split level house for my daughter and their 2 kids over at Roseville.
 And I can tell you, I just about did myself in that year.